ericahlstrom/Doc-Temp/Overview.md

 If you are thinking of porting your current Unity VR project to Windows Mixed Reality (Windows MR), these are the key steps you should understand and follow:

+Before
 ## Common Terms

 **Windows Mixed Reality** - Microsoft's term for all things between augmented reality and virtual reality.

-**Mixed Reality Portal** - Windows 10 software that is a user's home for mixed reality experiences.
+**Mixed Reality Portal** - Athat is a user's home for mixed reality experiences.

 ## Create files and folders